openshift/enhancements/enhancements/microshift/multus-cni-for-microshift.md

 ### Risks and Mitigations

+There may be a race condition between Multus on MicroShift and other services on the host that also configure the host's networking
 Taking `bridge` CNI as an example: when the bridge interface does not exist, it will be created when a Pod requiring that interface is created.
 If user expects something else will create the interface, they will need to configure system to start